Understanding solar warranties in Perth: product, performance, and workmanship

 What to ask when comparing solar quotes in Perth

-- "Who is the Australian service agent for the panels and inverter?" — Confirms warranty claims can be handled locally.
+- "Who is the Australian service agent for the panels and inverter?"
+Confirms warranty claims can be handled locally without overseas delays.

-- "What is the panel degradation warranty at year 25?" — Compare the guarantee percentage across competing panel brands.
+- "What is the panel degradation warranty at year 25?"
+Compare the guarantee percentage across competing panel brands.
+Standard Tier-1 PERC = ≥84.8%; premium TOPCon/HJT panels = ≥89–92%.

-- "Is the panel on the CEC's Approved Products list?" — CEC Approved Products have been assessed for Australian market use.
+- "Is the panel on the CEC Approved Products list?"
+CEC Approved Products have been assessed against IEC standards for Australian market use and gate STC rebate eligibility.

-A complete Perth solar warranty package means: 25-year panel performance warranty (with ≥84.8% output at year 25), product warranty from a manufacturer with an Australian service agent, and a minimum 5-year workmanship warranty from an installer with a track record of operating in Perth.
-Don't rely solely on the years quoted — ask who you'd call for each type of claim.
+A complete Perth solar warranty package means: a 25-year panel performance warranty (≥84.8% output at year 25 for standard PERC; ≥89–92% for premium N-type), a product warranty from a manufacturer with an Australian service agent, and a minimum 5-year whole-of-system warranty from an installer with a trading track record in Perth.
+Ask who you would call for each type of claim before signing.

 Calculate your savings